TedTimbrell/muni-mcp/README.md

    cd muni-mcp
    ```

-2. Build the server:
+2. Build the server for your platform:
    ```
    go build -o muni-mcp ./cmd/server
    ```

-#### Option 2: Cross-Platform Builds
+#### Option 2: Existing Cross-Platform Builds

-You can build binaries for multiple platforms using the provided build script:
+Prebuilt binaries for multiple platforms are listed in our releases.
+``

+If you don't trust a random person on the internet you can run the multiplatform build with the following,

 1. Make the build script executable:
    ```